-The Spotted Beet Webworm Moth caterpillar happily to expanded its diet to garden produce beyond its namesake.
+The Spotted Beet Webworm Moth's caterpillar happily expanded its diet to include more than just its namesake.

 Scientific Name: Hymenia perspectalis